VinitKarlekar/VinitKarlekar/README.md

 ### About Me

-I am a results-driven DevOps enthusiast currently pursuing an Integrated M.Tech in Data Science at Vellore Institute of Technology.
+I am a DevOps enthusiast currently pursuing an Integrated M.Tech in Data Science at Vellore Institute of Technology.
 My passion lies in optimizing software delivery and enhancing system reliability through automation and cloud-native solutions.

 - 🎓 **Education:** Integrated M.Tech in Data Science, Vellore Institute of Technology.
 - 🚀 **Core Focus:** DevOps, Cloud Infrastructure, CI/CD, and Infrastructure as Code (IaC).